Eight Costly Mistakes Vendors/Landlords Make

 Mistake 6: Not getting your ducks in a row before trying to sell.
 This would involve financing, reading the fine print on your current mortgage to ensure no pre-payment penalties, not listening to the particulars of your local market, etc. If the local market is dictating lower home prices, lower it early, not later — it will cost you more.
 If the local market dictates selling your home first, then sell it first then look for another home to purchase.
 You can always put a contingency “subject to vendor finding suitable housing”.
 Would you want to wait for someone to sell before they can purchase yours?
 It could take months or even years…

 Mistake 7: Not disclosing.
-Even though Bermuda is a nondisclosure country savvy buyers are now having structural surveys done on properties before they purchase.
+Even though Bermuda is a nondisclosure country savvy buyers are now having structural surveys performed on properties before they purchase.
 If you are aware of the roof leaking, electrical issues or leaking water tank, etc. It is best to let your real estate professional/buyer know so no surprises arise upon inspection.
 Honesty is the best policy!

 Mistake 8: I don’t have the funds to pay a real estate professional.
 It stays available on the market losing you money month after month when it could properly be marketed by a professional.

 Avoiding these mistakes is not that difficult.
 There are plenty of resources (like this publication) and professionals, who are there to help you step over the pitfalls.
-Do the research early, and listen to that voice in your head (it’s probably the whispers of the finance, real estate, insurance person who’s warning you of a hole you’re about to step into).
-I truly do hope this was of some help to you!
+Do the research early and listen to that voice in your head.